statgen/pheweb/README.rst

       ``PHEWEB_DATADIR="/path/to/data/dir``.

 3) In your data directory, make a file ``config.py`` if you want to configure any options.
-Options you can set:
+Some options you can set:

    -  ``minimum_maf``: any variant that has at least this minor allele frequency in some phenotype will be shown. (default:
       ``minimum_maf = 0``)
-   -  ``cache``: a directory where files used by all datasets can be stored.
+   -  ``cache``: a directory where files common to all datasets can be stored.
 If you don't want one, set ``cache = False``. (default:
       ``cache = "~/.pheweb/cache/"``)